Economies of Scale

 Production

 What causes output to increase faster than inputs is added physical or psychological efficiencies: the increased inputs make it easier physically or psychologically to do at least one of the tasks involved in production.
-This means less physical resources or time to do one or more of the tasks and thus, all other factors remaining the same.
+This means less physical resources or time to do one or more of the tasks and thus, all other factors remaining the same, less cost per unit.
 Therefore, not only does overall production expand from the increased inputs, but each unit of production becomes cheaper.

 Specifically, some examples are less physical strain per worker the more workers there are to lift or push equipment or production items; each worker reducing their number of production tasks due to more workers, thereby wasting less time going back and forth between different tasks; and when more assembly lines not only increase production but reduce or eliminate previous bottlenecks.